[Please note: I’m currently taking a break from blogging while I complete work on the books detailed below; I’ll be back early in 2018!]

 In conjunction with my ongoing research into historical European relations and the press, my MSC IOF position has facilitated exploration of the impact of historical relations on the present day.
 My work with the Marie Curie Alumni Association (MCAA) has facilitated my work in advocacy for better contemporary understanding of historical relations and collaborations, as well as for a better understanding of the value of the Humanities to contemporary society.

 I have set up an interdisciplinary academic-heritage network for individuals and institutions working on any aspect of Anglo-Iberian history: ‘Anglo-Iberian relations, from the Medieval to the Modern’.
-The second conference in my series on Anglo-Iberian Relations will take place 19-21 October 2017:
+The second conference in my series on Anglo-Iberian Relations took place 19-21 October 2017:

 and information about the inaugural conference can be found here: